awsdocs/iam-user-guide/doc_source/id_credentials_mfa_fido_supported_configurations.md

 ## FIDO devices supported by AWS<a name="id_credentials_mfa_fido_supported_devices"></a>

 AWS currently supports FIDO\-compliant security devices that plug into USB ports on your computer\.
+We currently do not support the Platform authenticators TouchID, FaceID, or Windows Hello\.

 **Note**
 AWS requires access to the physical USB port on your computer to verify your FIDO\-compliant device\.
 WebAuthn MFA will not work with a virtual machine, a remote connection, or a browser's incognito mode\.